bekk/funksjonell-frontend/day3/README.md

 ```

 #### Object.assign() - Part of ES6
-As you can see in the reducer, we are using a function called Object.assign.
+As you can see in the reducer, we are using a function called `Object.assign`.
 Let's have a look and see what it does.

-To ensure that the current state is not mutated, Object.assign copies the values from one source object to a target object.
+To ensure that the current state is not mutated, `Object.assign` copies the values from one source object to a target object.

 ```javascript
 let state = { flips: 0, finished: false };